-Cossart-Daly Law grew out of founding lawyer Elise Cossart-Daly’s commitment to social justice, civil rights, and environmental preservation.
-Located in Santa Barbara County, Cossart-Daly Law offers services to clients in Santa Barbara County and throughout California.
+Cossart-Daly Law, A.P.C. grew out of founding lawyer Elise Cossart-Daly’s commitment to social justice, civil rights, and environmental preservation.
+Located in Santa Barbara County, Cossart-Daly Law, A.P.C. offers services to clients in Santa Barbara County and throughout California.

 Attorney Elise Cossart-Daly

 Ms. Cossart-Daly fights discrimination and advocates for civil rights in housing, education, and employment.
 She supports non-profit organizations that champion environmental causes and underserved communities.
 She also promotes environmental preservation, protection of neighborhoods and communities, and responsible land use in both administrative proceedings and litigation.